What is Data Integration?

 Data Migration Tools: Data migration tools allow you to integrate data by moving data sets from one place to another seamlessly.

 Data Warehousing Solutions: Not exactly a technology to integrate data, but a technology used for data integration.
-These solutions provide the infrastructure and tools necessary to build and maintain data warehouses used as target systems for data integration.
+Data warehouse tools provide the infrastructure and tools necessary to design and build data warehouses used as target systems for data integration.

 Benefits of Data Integration